 Early achievements included mobilizing resources for cultural preservation, dialogue, and educational initiatives fostering inter-ethnic understanding.
 SUDIA extended its reach, channeling international support to address critical needs and promote self-reliance for displaced communities across the Horn of Africa, embracing digital tools for wider impact.

 Recognizing the complexities of displacement within Sudan, SUDIA prioritized prevention alongside direct aid.
 Witnessing the devastating effects of conflict and food crises, early collaborations aimed at comprehensive solutions.
-Learning and adaptation have been key to SUDIA's growth, formalizing its non-profit status in Florida in 1999 to better serve refugees and internally displaced persons.
+Learning and adaptation have been key to SUDIA's growth, formalising its non-profit status in Florida in 1999 to better serve refugees and internally displaced persons.

 Making inroads into Sudan in early 2002 and subsequently registering as a Sudanese NGO in 2008, SUDIA has continued to grow and adapt.
 Today, the organization collaborates with diverse stakeholders on programs promoting democracy, human rights, climate resilience, and peacebuilding, while also offering expert services in research, training, and media/communications.
 SUDIA’s ongoing journey reflects a steadfast commitment to empowering Sudanese and other vulnerable communities, building resilience, and fostering dignified futures in the face of persistent challenges.